-This delicious slow cooker chicken tikka masala is a must have for anyone who loves a good curry.
+This delicious slow cooker chicken tikka masala is a must try for anyone who loves a good curry.

-This curry has incredible chunks of tender chunks of chicken that is slowly cooked in a rich curry sauce.
-It cooks to have a lovely orange color and should be creamy in texture.
+This curry has incredible tender chunks of chicken that have been slow cooked in a rich curry sauce.
+It cooks to have a lovely color and will be creamy in texture.

 Chicken tikka masala is a hugely popular curry in the United Kingdom.
 It is like any Indian curry and has plenty of flavors.
-It’s certainly a must try, you can quickly see why it became so popular.
+It certainly is a must-try as you can quickly see why it became so popular.

-If you’re not interested in making a curry paste from scratch, then you can use a store-bought paste instead.
+If you are not interested in making a curry paste from scratch, you can use a store-bought paste instead.
 Pataks or Sharwoods tend to be decent brands, but there may be better brands depending on where you live.

-The leftovers for this dish will keep pretty well so make sure you don’t throw them out as they make for a delicious lunch the next day.
+The leftovers for this dish will keep pretty well, so make sure you do not throw them out as they make for a delicious lunch the next day.
 You can store the leftovers in the fridge for roughly three days.

 If you want to see how to prepare and cook this chicken tikka masala in the slow cooker, then be sure to check out the video below.
 It will take you through all the steps to making this curry.